 I mean, all different varieties of crap, right?

-It was the it was a small tasteful little pieces of poo and explosive diarrhea.
+It was a small, tasteful little pieces of poo and explosive diarrhea.

 And when we were done shooting this promo, that white set that we were on had looked like you had painted it brown many years ago during one of your first jobs.